Scream (1996 film): Themes

-Scream is influenced by, and pays many homages to, the history of the horror genre, including a school janitor referencing Freddy Krueger, a cameo appearance by Linda Blair, famed for her appearance in The Exorcist (1973), and the killers admonishing the police for not watching Prom Night for advice.
+Scream is influenced by, and pays many homages to, the history of the horror genre, including a school janitor referencing Freddy Krueger, a cameo appearance by Linda Blair, famed for her appearance in The Exorcist (1973), and Randy admonishing the police for not watching Prom Night for advice.
 In a meta reference, Randy recounts the rules of the genre: to survive a horror film, characters cannot sin by drinking, taking drugs, or having sex, and they cannot say "'I'll be right back.'
 Because you won't be back".
-This self reference is extended when Randy (Jamie Kennedy), watches Halloween and yells at the lead character Laurie (Jamie Lee Curtis) to look behind her, oblivious to the killer approaching himself from behind.
-Further, Kenny futilely yells at Randy to look behind him while observing via a remote camera.
-When Sidney confronts Billy and Stu, she says "You've seen one too many movies", to which Billy replies "Movies don't create psychos, movies make psychos more creative."
-(Note: Attributed to multiple references:) Writer Kate Gardener believed this dialogue rejects the blame on horror films for inspiring real-world violence.
-Lussier said the MPAA had objected to this dialogue because "you can't speak that kind of truth".
+This self-reference is extended when Randy watches Halloween and yells at the lead character Laurie (Jamie Lee Curtis) to look behind her, oblivious to the killer approaching himself from behind, while cameraman Kenny futilely yells at Randy to do the same via a remote feed.
+The film also explores fandom and media consumption, with characters consciously referencing and responding to horror conventions, blurring the boundary between fiction and real-world violence.

+When Sidney confronts Billy and Stu, she says, "You've seen one too many movies", to which Billy replies, "Movies don't create psychos, movies make psychos more creative."
+Writer Kate Gardener interpreted this dialogue as rejecting the idea that horror films inspire real-world violence.
+Editor Patrick Lussier said the MPAA objected to the line because "you can't speak that kind of truth".

-Writers Adam White and Michelle Delgado wrote that Scream is an exploration of the "exploitative" nature of the news media using traumatic events as entertainment.
-The debut of Scream coincided with growing discourse in the United States on the impact of on-screen violence and its potential consequences for society.
-During this time, the Clinton administration introduced the V-chip, a device designed to enable parents to block mature television content.
-However, news programs remained exempt from the ratings system, which Delgado said continued to "exploit" violent incidents to captivate audiences.
-Gale portrays a relentless television reporter who used Maureen's murder to further her own career and seeks to do the same with the Woodsboro murders.
-Although Gale advocates for the innocence of Cotton Weary in Maureen's death, she does so both because she believes he is innocent and to secure a lucrative book deal.
-While Gale's actions revolve around profiting from the suffering of others, she is depicted not as a villain but a careerist and an antagonist to Sidney who evolves into a heroic figure, aiding in the deaths of Billy and Stu.
-Gardener wrote that making a living from murder is not morally equal to committing murder, but that it represents the commodification of crime and female trauma.
-Scream acknowledges the audience's voyeuristic interest in murder and horror, underscoring the monetary value placed on sensationalized crimes.
+Writers Adam White and Michelle Delgado described Scream as an exploration of the "exploitative" nature of the news media, using traumatic events as entertainment.
+The Independent argues that the film also satirizes modern celebrity culture, showing how violent crime and media exposure can transform individuals into public figures.
+The film's release coincided with growing discourse in the United States on the impact of on-screen violence and its potential consequences for society.
+During this time, the Clinton administration introduced the V-chip, a device designed to enable parents to block mature television content; however, news programs remained exempt from the ratings system, which Delgado said allowed them to continue exploiting violent incidents to captivate audiences.

+Gale Weathers is portrayed as a relentless television reporter who uses Maureen Prescott's murder to advance her career and seeks to do the same with the Woodsboro killings.
+Although Gale advocates for the innocence of Cotton Weary, she does so both out of conviction and to secure a lucrative book deal.
+While her actions revolve around profiting from the suffering of others, she is depicted as a careerist antagonist to Sidney, who ultimately assists in stopping Billy and Stu.
+Gardener wrote that this reflects the commodification of crime and female trauma, noting that Scream acknowledges the audience's voyeuristic interest in violence and the monetary value placed on sensationalized crimes.
+Critics identified that the film not only critiques media exploitation, but implicates audiences in consuming and sustaining that demand for sensationalized violence.
+The film presents trauma as cyclical, repeatedly revisited and repackaged through media and public attention rather than fully resolved.